ddev/ddev/docs/users/step-debugging.md

 ### Debug a website

-To start and stop Xdebug from the browser, you need to set a cookie parameter.
+To control xdebug behavior from the browser, you can set a cookie parameter.
 You can use one of the [available browser debugging extensions](#Available browser debugging extensions).
 Alternatively you can debug every request by executing `ddev xdebug autostart`.